SkyflowFoundry/databricks_functions/deidentify_string/README.md

 ```

 > [!NOTE]
 > This function is in active development and is meant to serve as an example.
-Test and validate before deploying.
+Test and validate code before deploying.

 ## Installation